Building Controllers & Creating Entities

 Removes all observers for this object.
 Usually called when the object is about to be destroyed.

-Observer is an interface (mixin) class applied to an object to indicate it can receive events from Observable objects.
+Observer is an interface (mixin) class applied to a class to indicate that it can receive events from Observable objects.

 Use util.mixin()